Being Green While House Cleaning

 If you're anything like me, then you hate cleaning.
-You would rather be spending time with your family, reading a book, or working in the garden, then getting your cleaning rags and scrubbing.
+You would rather be spending time with your family, reading a book, or working in the garden, than getting your cleaning rags and scrubbing the bathroom tub.
 Here are four easy tips that help your house to stay clean without excessive elbow grease.
 The best part is that these great house cleaning tips and tricks do not use harmful chemicals, making it safe for little ones, and protecting the Earth.

 How to Prepare Vinegar Mixture to Clean TubsClick thumbnail to view full-size

 One of the worst jobs in the bathroom is cleaning the tub.
 Not just because of the germs and dirt, but the time-consuming scrubbing that occurs.
 Here is an easy, non-scrubbing way to get rid of the soap scum and buildup found in most tubs.